jlguo9/Fake-News-Detection/Blog/Song Lin/examples.md

 # Now let us get our hands dirty
 Imagine you are a data scientist working at a real-estate company.
 You download a property_tax_report from this webpage.
 The dataset contains information on properties from BC Assessment (BCA) and City sources in 2021.

 You may think that for a newly built house, it tends to have a higher price than the ones built decades ago.
-In this assignment, your first job is to figure out whether YEAR_BUILT and HOUSE_PRICE are correlated.
+So let us clean the data for this idea.
 ## First glance of the data

 	head -2 property-tax-report-2.csv
+Here **head -2** means to print first 2 lines from the data file.
+With this we could see how the header and the data looks like.
 ![](carbon.png)
 	Since the housing price varies a lot by locations, we will only consider the houses whose postcode starts with 'V6A'.
 Furthermore, we remove the houses that were built before 1900.
 ### 	locate the colums you what to use the filter
 	head -2 property-tax-report-2.csv|awk -F';' '{print$(NF-4),$14}'
+Here the **print$(NF-4),$14** means we only print the YEAR_BUILT and the PROPERTY_POSTAL_CODE columns.
 ![](carbon-3.png)

 ### check the top10 of the buildings number by year
 	cat property-tax-report-2.csv|awk -F';' '{print$(NF-4)}'|sort|uniq -c|sort -nr|head -10
+Here **sort|uniq -c|sort -nr** part means we sort the build year and then uniq count the year, so we could have the number of the buildings that build from each year.
+Then we sort the numbers again to show the top 10.
 ![](carbon-7.png)

 ### make the filter
 	head -10000 property-tax-report-2.csv|awk -F';' '{if (($14 ~ /^V6A/)&&($(NF-4)>1900))print$14,$(NF-4)}'|head -5
 ![](carbon-4.png)
+Here **$14 ~ /^V6A/** means column 14 start with V6A.
 you could also replace above with this:

 	head -10000 property-tax-report-2.csv|grep 'V6A'|awk -F';' '{print$14,$(NF-4)}'|head -5